Kalyani2419/surajshende247/README.md

 I set a couple self-challenges in order to push myself more further.

 * Learn to code 6-9 hours a day with no distraction.
+* Do all the three contests every month on codechef.
 * ðŸ”œ

 <!--